-A more mathematical posing of the question.
-Let's call configuration space \mathcal{M} , which we endow with a reasonable topology (see the relevant subsection in 5).
+3.1.1 A more mathematical posing of the question.

+Let's call configuration space \mathcal{M} , which we endow with a reasonable topology.
 Given an appropriate action functional over \mathcal{M} , one obtains continuous curves that extremize this functional.
 It makes sense to have configuration 'bite on donut' connected by one such continuous curve to configuration 'me, reminiscing about donut, six hours later'.
 But what is the meaning of these curves?
 In which sense can we think of ourselves as traversing them?

-We now turn to the meaning of timeless configuration space, and how to construct a theory of quantum gravity there.
+We now turn to the meaning of timeless configuration space, how to construct a theory of quantum mechanics there, and how a notion of traversing such a curve arises.